steverichey/im361/syllabus.md

 This course is designed to present some of the basic skills necessary to develop user interfaces and experiences utilizing various applications and languages.
 As a result of successful completion of this course, learners will demonstrate some the following knowledge, skills, and dispositions.

 * Develop mobile-first websites using HTML5, CSS, and JavaScript
-* Leverage modern site development technologies like Webpack, NPM, and Vue
+* Leverage modern site development technologies like Webpack and Vue
-* D
+* Leverage open source solutions using package management tools
-* Determine an app's user location by accessing built-in geolocation capabilities of the user's smartphone.
+* Develop mobile applications for Android writing Kotlin and Java in Android Studio
-* Learn how to use Web Application Programming Interfaces (Web APIs) to combine different Web services to create mobile mashups.
+* Leverage web APIs for mobile applications
-* Optimize an app and website for performance to make sure that it runs as fast as possible for users.
+* Leverage device sensors to enhance mobile applications
-* Learn how to convert HTML5 apps into native apps that can be submitted to app stores such as Apple's App Store and Google Play.
+* Develop mobile applications for iOS writing Swift and Objective-C in Xcode
-* Learn how to build and optimize a cross-platform mobile application and website using HTML5 standards.
+* Leverage UI tools to create resolution-independent interfaces
-* Learn to use the basics of Xcode and to create applications that are stored on Apple's App Store.
+* Leverage testing frameworks to ensure code runs as expected

 ## Participation and Professionalism